yashkp1234/recruiting-exercises/inventory-allocator/deliverr_challange/README.md

     - This should result in [{test: {pear: 1}}] not [], as although the apple shipment cannot be fufilled, the pears can
   - Reasoning
     - In an email sent to technical recruiter, she clarified that this was the case
-- It is always cheaper to allocate the shipment of an item to the n cheapest warehouses than it is to allocate to m warehouses which all have higher costs, where m < n
+- Let n,m,k be integers where n < k < m.
+Consider a list of n warehouses, where there is k cheapest warehouses and m more expensive warehouses, but k > m.
+I assume that it is always cheaper to allocate a shipment of an item to the k cheapest warehouses rather than the m expensive warehouses
   - Example
     - Consider warehouses with costs of [1, 2, 3, 4, 5, 6, 7], the index of the warehouse is its name and cost, and we have an order of 5 apples
     - Warehouses 1 to 5 combined have 5 apples and would cost 1 + 2 + 3 + 4 + 5 = 15 to ship from
     - Warehouses 6 to 7 also have 5 apples combined and would cost of 6 + 7 = 13 to ship from, which means using the m expensive warehouses would be cheaper
-    - However if we change our groupings where we have Warehouses 1 to 4 (cost is 10) and Warehouse 5 to 6 (cost is 11) then optimal shipment would use the n cheaper warehouses
+    - However if we change our groupings where we have Warehouses 1 to 4 (cost is 10) and Warehouses 5 to 6 (cost is 11) then optimal shipment would use the k cheaper warehouses
-    - Thus without this assumption we would have to consider cases like these
+    - Thus we need to know the cost of using an individual warehouse to optimally allocate a shipment across warehouses
   - Reasoning:
     - Without knowing the actual costs of using each warehouse it would be impossible to optimally allocate inventory without making an assumption similar to this